 - 16 effects

-If you want an all purpose audio mixer and have the money to afford it, this mixer is what you should be getting.
+If you want an all purpose mixer and have the money to afford it, this mixer is what you should be getting.
 The 22 inputs are more than enough to give everyone a complete miking setup, allowing them to express their musicality to the fullest extent of their abilities.
 You also get a lot of control over the sound that is being produced.

 This is thanks to the high quality effects that you will get, as well as the 3 band EQ that allows you to cut and boost frequencies as you see fit.
-Mixing and creating the perfect sound is also easier than ever thanks to the graphics display.
+Digital mixing and creating the perfect sound is also easier than ever thanks to the graphics display.
 Some people might not like using visual indicators to control audio.
 However, if you are a beginner you will be infinitely thankful that this product has given you such an easy way to get the best audio possible.

 Another thing to appreciate about this mixer is the completely balanced frequencies you will get in the audio output.
 This will help your band play to its fullest abilities.
 This mixer works great both in the studio and at home and is a great solution for live performance venues as well, just make sure you deal with the feedback that sometimes pops up when you distort the bass.